 Once all duplicate rows are listed, it's time to merge them!
 The process is done in two steps:

-- First, use Datablist "smart merge" feature to automatically merge non-conflicting items.
+- First, use Datablist "smart merge" feature to automatically merge rows when possible.

-- Then, use the "Merging Assistant" for the remaining duplicate values.
+- Then, use the manual "Merging Assistant" for the remaining duplicate values.

 email | First Name | Last Name email@example.com | James firstname.lastname@example.org | | Bond